-Churchie is currently undertaking world-leading research into the impact of learning spaces, teaching practice and educational outcomes.
-The School is drawing on expertise and research within the School as well as university and industry partnerships.
+Churchie undertook world-leading research into the impact of learning spaces, teaching practice and educational outcomes.
+The School drew on expertise and research within the School as well as university and industry partnerships.

 to experience these facilities for yourself.
-This project is led by Churchie’s Director of Innovation, Mr Terry Byers, who has authored eight peer reviewed papers
+This project was led by Churchie’s Director of Innovation Mr Terry Byers, who has authored eight peer-reviewed papers

 on Churchie’s research as part of his PhD programme.
-Furthermore, the project enjoys the support of Churchie’s dedicated and inspiring teaching staff.
-Their ability to embrace change, to innovate and to take informed risks, has ensured that Churchie continues to lead internationally in education.
+Furthermore, the project enjoyed the support of Churchie’s dedicated and inspiring teaching staff.
+Their ability to embrace change, to innovate and to take informed risks has ensured that Churchie continues to lead internationally in education.